Are you thinking of getting an OBD2 code scanner to read the trouble codes from your car at home?

 7. ANCEL FX6000 – Professional OBD2 Scanner

 If you are looking for a cheap scanner but want a bit more functions than the BlueDriver scanner and are ready to spend a bit more, you should check out this one.
-The Ancel FX6000 is pretty similar to the Autek IFIX919 diagnostic scanner, but it has some more functions and a better programming ability if you are looking for that functions.
+The Ancel FX6000 is pretty similar to the Autek IFIX919 diagnostic scanner, but it has some more functions and a better programming ability if you are looking for those functions.
 This scanner is an excellent scanner for a low price with the most required features for a small workshop.

 This diagnostic scanner can read the most required control units like an engine, ABS, airbag, transmission control units and much more.
 The benefit of this scanner is that it has a lot of coding & programming functions, which is perfect for smaller workshops that need to code their vehicles.